Pitasi/univrs/articles/univrs.md

 <div><p>Counter: 2</p><button>Increment</button></div>
 ```

 Sweet.
+Now to add interactivity, let's add the "on click" event that will fire
-Now let's make the button call the endpoint and swap its content:
+the same HTTP request and swap its content with the response:

 ```rust
 pub fn counter() -> Markup {
     // do some heavy db query here